Photo by Shutterstock

 Checked into a hotel without a pool?
 Now you can rent one by the hour on your next trip.

-Swimply lets you rent someone’s backyard pool by the hour in up to 26 states.
+Swimply lets you rent someone’s backyard pool by the hour across all 50 states.

-Now homeowners can officially sign up to list their underutilized pools to make some extra cash at swimply.com, while non–pool owners can browse through the listings on the online platform in 26 states, including California, Hawaii, Florida, and New York.
-There are also pools available to rent in select locations in Canada and Australia.
+Homeowners can sign up to list their underused pools to make some extra cash at swimply.com (all hosts are provided a $1 million insurance policy), while non–pool owners can browse through the 13,000+ listings on the online platform in all 50 states.
+There are also pools available to rent across Canada and Australia.

 View this post on Instagram